FAQ

 What is research data management?

-Research data management means the handling of (primary) research data.
+Research data management describes the handling of (primary) research data.
 This involves measures that ensure the sustainable availability of the data for use.
 In this context, it is important that the storage, documentation, description and archiving of the data be planned at the earliest possible stage, preferably at the start of the research project.
 Ideally, the plans should be documented in the form of a data management plan.

-What advantages does research data management have?
+What are the advantages of research data management?

 - Some sources of funding (e.g. ERC Horizon Europe) are only available for projects for which a data management plan can be presented.